 Average non-owner car insurance cost in Rhode Island

-This rate may be higher or lower based on your driving profile, age, location and insurance company.
+This rate can vary depending on factors such as your driving history, age, location and the insurance company.

 Cheapest non-owner car insurance companies in Rhode Island

 According to CarInsurance.com’s analysis, Travelers offers the lowest non-owner car insurance rates in Rhode Island, with an average cost of $27 per month.
-GEICO and American Family also provide affordable non-owner insurance premiums.
+Geico and American Family also provide affordable non-owner insurance premiums.

-Non-owner auto insurance rates can differ depending on your driving history, ZIP code and coverage requirements.
-You should compare quotes from multiple insurers to find the best rate for your needs.
+Non-owner auto insurance rates may vary based on your driving record, ZIP code, and coverage needs.
+It’s a good idea to compare quotes from multiple insurers to find the best rate for your specific situation.

 Company | Annual full coverage rates | Monthly full coverage rates |